iskode/library-webapp/README.md

 library-webapp
 ==============

-This is a webapp that help manage a library services.
+A managing system for a library services.